John Baldessari

 In 1949, Baldessari entered San Diego State College, where he studied art education at the encouragement of his sister.
 Following this, he decided to turn his attention to art history, so he went to study at the University of California, Berkeley.
 Baldessari developed an interest for more contemporary art, as opposed to the heavily weighted Renaissance coursework offered at Berkeley.
 He ultimately chose to return to San Diego State College where he obtained an MA in painting in 1957.

 After an instructor at San Diego had taken ill, Baldessari was encouraged to serve as a replacement for one term.
 He proved to be an excellent mentor and went on to teach high school classes in life drawing and lettering.
 Here, he worked in relative isolation from the Los Angeles art scene, experimenting with new concepts and approaches without the fear of rejection.
 As evident in Art Lesson (1964), his early painted works often satirized traditional rules featured in art instruction manuals, such as how to create a proper composition and perfect perspective.
-In 1970, Baldessari incinerated all of his paintings prior to 1966 for a new piece titled 'The Cremation Project', where he baked the ashes into cookies and placed them in an urn.
-This conceptual work relates to the continuous cycle of life, everything is created, destroyed, and renewed.
+In 1970, Baldessari incinerated all of his paintings prior to 1966 at a San Diego funeral home for a new piece titled 'The Cremation Project', for which he then baked the ashes into cookies and placed them in an urn.
+This conceptual work, which arts editor Jori Finkel recognizes as “an unmistakably Duchampian, anti-art gesture,” relates to the continuous cycle of life, everything is created, destroyed, and renewed.
+Said the artist, “It was a very public and symbolic act, like announcing you’re going on a diet in order to stick to it.”

 Mature Period